 Dylan Moses continues looking apprehensive in 63-3 rout of Kentucky

 Moses is still one of the freakiest athletes in the country, but he isn’t playing like it.
-There are multiple factors working against his film, and none of them are physical.
+Multiple factors are working against his film, and none of them are physical.
 He’s the leader of the defense, and as the MIKE linebacker, he is responsible for getting all 11 defenders in the correct spot and assignment pre-snap.
 This is part of the reason he’s a tick late getting to his individual keys when the ball is snapped.

 But it also seems as though the prior knee injury has affected his mentality.
 He is still an aggressive player, but his aggressiveness is calculated.
 Far too often he’s playing passive when contact is approaching low, as if, understandably, he’s trying to avoid getting rolled over on than finishing the play.